singularityhub/interface/docs/README.md

 flows to authenticate via your platform of choice, or even  sharing your containers with others, period.

 "Tunel" is a tunnel between those two things.
-It takes the technology of some of the core [container tools](https://singularityhub.github.io/) and brings them together to have some open source, collaborative fun, and importantly, to help the academic scientist use container technology.
+It takes the technology of some of the core <a href="https://singularityhub.github.io/" target="_blank">container tools</a> and brings them together to have some open source, collaborative fun, and importantly, to help the academic scientist use container technology.

 ## Getting Started
  - [Interface](/interface/ui): A quick introduction to Tunel's interface.
-That is what the repository is called, after all.
  - [Quick Start](/interface/quick-start): A quick start guide to getting your Tunel up and running!
  - [Development](/interface/development): Helpful commands for development and debugging.